Nikolaj Markussen

 Nikolaj Markussen (born 1 August 1988) is a Danish handballer for TTH Holstebro and the Danish national team.

-He is also a european champion with the national team, after winning the 2012 Championship in Serbia, defeating the host nation in the final, 21–19.
+He was part of the Danish team that won the 2019 World Championship, the first time Denmark ever won the title.
+He is also a European champion with the national team, after winning the 2012 Championship in Serbia, defeating the host nation in the final, 21–19.

 Clubs

 On 19 February, Markussen signed a two-year deal with Bjerringbro-Silkeborg, starting in the 2015–2016 season.